EIDiamond/grafana_image_downloader/HOW_TO_grafana_installations.md

-Additional information about installations Grafana with image renderer plugin.
+Additional information about installation Grafana with image renderer plugin.

 ## Thank you
 Thank you for sharing and contribution: